Days out in London

 Be a culture vulture at Tate Modern

 Travelling with children or teenagers with an interest in art?
 A visit to Tate Modern is essential.
 There’s no way you can miss this shrine to modern art, which has a setting as contemporary as some of the art within its walls.
 Tate Modern sits on the banks of the Thames in the brooding, industrial former Bankside Power Station.
 Inside you’ll find works from seminal works from Pablo Picasso, abstract painter Jackson Pollock and pop art legend Andy Warhol.
 An education for all.
-Be sure to pop up to the top of the recently opened Switch House, for some amazing views across the city.
+Be sure to pop up to the top of the recently opened Switch House, for some breathtaking views across the city.

 Where is it?
 Bankside, SE1 9TG